 • Network Homophily: Users’ social networks on platforms tend to become more politically homogeneous over time through friending patterns and algorithmic suggestions

-• Information Cascade Effects: False or misleading information spreads rapidly within echo chambers due to lack of fact-checking from diverse sources
+• Information Cascade Effects: False or misleading information can spread rapidly within echo chambers due to limited exposure to contradicting sources

 Historical Context

-While selective exposure to confirming information existed before digital media, online platforms dramatically accelerated and intensified these patterns.
-Early internet forums in the 1990s showed initial signs of ideological clustering, but the emergence of algorithmic curation on major social platforms in the 2000s created unprecedented levels of information segregation.
+While selective exposure to confirming information existed before digital media, online platforms expanded and formalized these patterns.
+Early internet forums in the 1990s showed initial signs of ideological clustering, and the emergence of algorithmic curation on major social platforms in the late 2000s and early 2010s contributed to increased information segmentation, though researchers debate the extent and causal mechanisms involved.

-The transition from chronological feeds to algorithmic curation on platforms like Facebook (2009) and Twitter (2016) marked a significant intensification of echo chamber effects.
+The gradual transition from chronological feeds to algorithmic curation on platforms like Facebook (with News Feed launching in 2006 and incorporating ranking signals that evolved through EdgeRank, publicly described around 2010, and subsequent machine learning systems) and Twitter (beginning with the “While You Were Away” feature in January 2015 and expanding to a full default algorithmic timeline in February 2016) coincided with increased attention to echo chamber effects.
 The rise of recommendation systems on YouTube and the proliferation of niche communities on platforms like Reddit further fragmented information consumption.

-• Reducing citizens’ exposure to diverse viewpoints necessary for informed democratic participation
+• Reducing users’ exposure to diverse viewpoints across the political spectrum

 Related Dynamics